gtuck/web3400-Course-Docs/projects/03/description.md

 <?php
 // Step 1: Include config.php file

-// Step 2: Secure and only allow 'admin' users access this page
+// Step 2: Secure and only allow 'admin' users to access this page

 // Step 3: You can use the register.php page for most of this code.
-However you will need to add a handler for the user role field.
+However, you will need to add a handler for the user role field.
 ?>
 ```